 Trusts, foundations and estates

-Regulation (EU) 2019/880 on the introduction and the import of cultural goods aims to prevent the illegal removal of cultural goods from non-EU countries,68 but may impose uncertainty and administrative burdens for dealers.69 A distinction is made between (1) import licences for the most endangered cultural goods such as archaeological objects,70 and (2) a system for obtaining an 'importer statement', necessary for the import of 'material other than the most endangered cultural goods'.71
+Regulation (EU) 2019/880 on the introduction and the import of cultural goods aims to prevent the illegal removal of cultural goods from non-EU countries,70 but may impose uncertainty and administrative burdens for dealers.71 A distinction is made between (1) import licences for the most endangered cultural goods such as archaeological objects,72 and (2) a system for obtaining an 'importer statement', necessary for the import of 'material other than the most endangered cultural goods'.73

-Art fairs may have to rely on the temporary admission procedure.75 However, if cultural goods are sold after the fair, and will remain in the EU, an import licence will still have to be obtained.76 These and other issues will have to dealt with through practical regulations before implementation of Regulation (EU) 2019/880 entered into force, providing more details on governing the submission and examination of applications for importers.
+Art fairs may have to rely on the temporary admission procedure.77 However, if cultural goods are sold after the fair, and will remain in the EU, an import licence will still have to be obtained.78 On 22 July 2021, Regulation (EU) 2019/880 entered into force, providing more details on governing the submission and examination of applications for importers.
 However, these provisions will become applicable only when the proposed EU-wide centralised electronic system is in place to manage the import of cultural goods, or from 28 June 2025 at the latest.79

 Outlook and conclusions